 In August 1939, Huxley and Hodgkin began to work together, studying squid

-axons.
+giant axons.
 However, World War II postponed their work.
 Huxley ended up serving

 in the war doing operations research in gunnery in the Anti-Aircraft Command

 and the Admiralty.
 Hodgkin working in aviation medicine as well as airborne

 radar.
 After the war, Hodgkin and Huxley continued the work they had started

 in 1939, eventually coming up with a mathmatical model of an action potential.

 In 1963, Hodgkin and Huxley won the Noble Prize in Physiology and Medicine

 for their work on the action potential.

 |Send an email Erik||Swarthmore College Department of Engineering Erik Cheever's Homepage|